khursheedahmedd/khursheedahmedd/README.md

 - 🌱 I’m currently learning **DSA, Next.js**

-- 👨‍💻 All of my projects are available at [http://khursheed-portfolio.vercel.app](http://khursheed-portfolio.vercel.app)
+- 👨‍💻 All of my projects are available at [my portfolio](http://khursheeds-portfolio.vercel.app)

 - 💬 Ask me about **React JS, Next JS and DSA**